-Size: Borzois are large to extra-large-sized dogs, most weighing 55-100 lbs and standing around 26-31 inches tall.
+Size: Borzois are large to extra-large-sized dogs, weighing 55-100 lbs and standing around 26-31 inches tall.

-Proportion: Look for dry, well-delineated bones which should have a thickness in proportion to the size and substance of the dog.
+Proportion: Look for dry, well-delineated bones, which should have a thickness in proportion to the dog’s size and substance.

 Skull: Skull slightly domed, long and narrow, with scarcely any perceptible stop.

-Muzzle: The length of the muzzle from the stop to the tip of the nose is equal or slightly superior to that of the skull, from the occiput to the stop.
+Muzzle: The muzzle’s length from stop to tip of the nose is equal or slightly superior to that of the skull, from the occiput to the stop.

-Ears: Small, pointed and delicate.
+Ears: Small, pointed, and delicate.
 Set high but not too far apart.
-Nearly touching at occiput; when in repose, folded back along with neck.
+It was nearly touching at occiput; when in repose, folded back along with neck.

 Teeth: Strong underjaw.
 Teeth white, strong; scissor bite or pincer bite.

 Neck: Slightly arched; reasonably long and well-muscled.
 Free from throatiness, flattened laterally, set at an angle of 50-60 degrees to the body’s longitudinal axis.

 Topline: The topline will flatten somewhat as the dog trots.